Columbus Expungement Attorney

 Having a criminal record makes you ineligible for many professional licenses.
 Once your expungement has been approved, however, you will no longer need to tell the licensing authorities about your conviction.
 As a result, you will find it much easier to be approved for the licensing you need to pursue your chosen career.

 Are you ready to enjoy the many benefits of having a sealed criminal record?
-Contact the legal experts here at Koenig & Owen, LLC, in Columbus, OH.
+Contact the legal experts here at James D. Owen, LLC, in Columbus, OH.
 We would love to guide you through the expungement process.

 Who Can See Your Criminal Record After it Has Been Expunged?